7 Best Sticky Note Apps for Mac in 2026 (Tested)

 Methodology: how we evaluated these apps

-Every app on this list was evaluated across eight criteria:
+Every app on this list was installed and tested on a 2024 MacBook Pro running macOS 15 Sequoia.
+We evaluated eight criteria:

-1. Fullscreen behavior — Does the app stay visible when you enter fullscreen mode?
-This is the single most important feature for laptop users.
+- Fullscreen behavior.
+Does the app stay visible when you enter fullscreen mode?
+This is the single most important feature for laptop users who live in fullscreen.

-2. Launch speed — How quickly can you create a new note?
+- Launch speed.
+How quickly can you create a new note?
 Measured from hotkey press to cursor-ready input.

-3. Formatting — Does the app support Markdown, rich text, or code formatting?
+- Formatting.
+Does the app support Markdown, rich text, or code formatting?

-4. Sync — Can notes travel between your Macs (and optionally iOS)?
+- Sync.
+Can notes travel between your Macs (and optionally iOS)?

-5. Organization — Tags, folders, colors, search — how do you find a note when you have dozens?
+- Organization.
+Tags, folders, colors, search: how do you find a note when you have dozens?

-6. Security — Can you lock sensitive notes with Touch ID or a password?
+- Security.
+Can you lock sensitive notes with Touch ID or a password?

-7. Export — Can you get your data out in standard formats (PDF, Markdown, plain text)?
+- Export.
+Can you get your data out in standard formats (PDF, Markdown, plain text)?

-8. Pricing model — One-time purchase, subscription, or free?
+- Pricing model.
+One-time purchase, subscription, or free?
 What's the total cost over 2 years?

 We prioritized native macOS apps over Electron-based alternatives.
 A sticky note app should feel like part of the OS, not a browser tab in disguise.